 - 5.2.5 In Villages and Hamlets and the open countryside opportunities are more limited and the protection of Dartmoor's Special Qualities is overriding.
-Development needed to support establishment of new businesses should be limited to conversion of redundant buildings.
-New buildings will only be permitted where they support the small-scale expansion of existing businesses, farm diversification, or establishment of new businesses whose principal focus is aligned with the National Park's second purpose: to improve opportunities for the understanding and enjoyment of Dartmoor. - 5.2.6 A town centre first approach is taken for proposals involving main town centre uses over 150m2, see Strategic Policy 5.2.
-Offices (Class B1a) and tourism uses are also main town centre uses.
-The preference is therefore for these uses to be located within the town centres of Local Centres and Rural Settlements.
-Where offices are proposed adjacent to or outside town centres applications should apply the Sequential Test set out in Strategic Policy 5.2.
+Development needed to support establishment of appropriate new businesses should be limited to conversion of redundant buildings, including modern buildings.
+New buildings will only be permitted where they support the small-scale expansion of existing businesses, farm diversification, or establishment of new businesses whose principal focus is aligned with the National Park's second purpose: to improve opportunities for the understanding and enjoyment of Dartmoor.
+In the open countryside new businesses will be carefully tested to ensure they make use of redundant buildings only, are appropriate for their location and can access sustainable transport connections.
+It may be appropriate to remove permitted development rights for new business to prevent inappropriate changes of use. - 5.2.6 A town centre first approach is taken for proposals involving main town centre uses over 150m, see Strategic Policy 5.2.
+Offices (Class B1a) and tourism uses are main town centre uses and best located within the town centres of Local Centres and Rural Settlements.

+Where main town centre uses are proposed adjacent to or outside town centres applications should apply the town centre sequential test set out in Strategic Policy 5.2.

-Strategic Policy 5.1 (1) Business and Tourism Development
+Strategic Policy 5.1 (2) Non-residential Business and Tourism Development

-- 1. All business and tourism development should be of a scale and use appropriate for its location and local highway network and will conserve and/or enhance Dartmoor's Special Qualities. - 2.
-Business and tourism development will be acceptable in principle within or adjoining Local Centres and Rural Settlements. - 3.
-Within Villages and Hamlets and the open countryside business development will be acceptable where it is needed to support: - a) small-scale expansion of existing businesses; - b) farm diversification in accordance with Policy 5.8; or - c) the establishment of new businesses where: - i) the proposal involves the conversion of redundant buildings only and suitable historic buildings are used first in accordance with Strategic Policy 2.7; or - ii) the proposal and activity is small-scale, low impact and is focussed on improving opportunities for the quiet enjoyment and understanding of the National Park's Special Qualities. - 4.
+- 1. All non-residential business and tourism development should be of a scale and use appropriate for its location and local highway network and will conserve and/or enhance Dartmoor's Special Qualities. - 2.
+Non-residential business and tourism development will be acceptable in principle within or adjoining Local Centres and Rural Settlements. - 3.
+Within Villages and Hamlets and the open countryside non-residential business and tourism development will be acceptable where it is needed to support: - a) small-scale expansion of existing businesses; - b) farm diversification in accordance with Policy 5.8; or - c) the establishment of appropriate new businesses where: - i) the proposal involves the conversion of redundant buildings only and suitable historic buildings are used first in accordance with Strategic Policy 2.6 and/or Strategic Policy 2.7; or - ii) the proposal and activity is small-scale, low impact and is focussed on improving opportunities for the quiet enjoyment and understanding of the National Park's Special Qualities. - 4.
 Existing business and employment sites and premises will be retained for economic uses.
 Proposals involving the loss of existing employment sites and premises will be carefully assessed to ensure the National Park's business and industry needs would not be harmed by the proposal.